 Roberts-Smith’s style at the time was so rooted in Y2K trends that she even became a meme in 2019, after she posted a 2003 photo of herself putting on, what else but, shiny lip gloss.
 In the photo, she’s wearing a bedazzled corset, paired with chandelier earrings, and rimless sunglasses.
 Almost two decades later, she finds herself coming back to that photo as a reference for her personal style as an adult.
 So far, she’s experimented with butterfly tops a la Mariah Carey, which she says “gave me so many feels.”
 As for the low-rise jeans?
 “It’s coming,” she says.

 For Jessica Camerata, the chance to embrace low-rise jeans, belly chains, and tiny tops in the early 2000s never came because her parents didn’t allow her to wear them.
-Instead, back then, Camerata was fond of Juicy Couture tracksuits, popularized by celebs like Paris Hilton and Kim Kardashian.
+Instead, back then, Camerata was fond of Juicy Couture tracksuits, popularised by celebs like Paris Hilton and Kim Kardashian.
 Now, as a 34-year-old style blogger, she’s using her audience’s interest in Y2K trends as an opportunity to jump back in time: “The more I see pieces get styled by my peers, the more excited I get about trying out trends again.”

 However, she’s not looking to be a 30-something version of a teenager.
-Instead of “ovary pants” and heeled-thong sandals, she’s embracing trends from earlier eras, like straight-leg pants and Dr. Martens boots, that were staples in the '00s and withstood the test of time.
+Instead of “ovary pants” and heeled-thong sandals, she’s embracing trends from earlier eras, like straight-leg trousers and Dr. Martens boots, that were staples in the '00s and withstood the test of time.
 Camerata is also having fun with trends she didn’t even consider back in the early 2000s, like leather blazers and matching mini sets.
 “It's like we're getting permission to have at it and make [the trends] our own,” she says.

 While some millennials see the current Y2K fashion renaissance as an entertaining way to revisit the questionable styles of their youth, for many, this latest wave feels like an opportunity to reclaim the freedom they didn't have as teens.
 “It's different now because there are less rules about who can wear what,” says Muenter.